1/12

 New York's Public Library's first full-floor dedicated teen space is situated within Harlem's landmark Hamilton Grange Branch.
 The 4,000 sf space challenges the norms of library design to provide a contemporary, more open, social, technology-rich environment that fully engages neighborhood youth.
 The Center's cylindrical glazed media room exposes the physicality of NYPL interactive gaming programs and organizes the spaces around it, including X-Bar computer zone, Highback Reading Lounge, Exam Study Niche, and a day-glo Snack & Chat Niche (a 1st time experimental break from the normal prohibitions), rolling L-bracket Lounge, and tiered book stacks.
 A bamboo bleacher provides access to street views and acts as both a sunny hang-out zone and large group seating area for live performance and screenings. nypl video>

-Winner of the 2013 National AIA/ALA Library Award, 2014 International ALA/IIDA Library Award, 2012 AIA New York State Award of Merit, and the 2012 SARA/NY Design Award of Merit.
+Winner of the International ALA/IIDA Library Award, National AIA/ALA Library Award, AIA New York State Award of Merit, & SARANY Design Award of Merit.

 Rice+Lipka Architects